jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 > HAProxy does not have access to the file system after configure a `chroot()`.
 Unix sockets located outside the chroot directory are used in the following conditions:
 >
 > * At least one `ssl-passthrough` is used.
 It enforces the creation of a fronting TCP proxy inside haproxy, which uses an unix socket to communicate with the HTTP frontend.
 > * Internal ACME signer is used.
-HAProxy Ingress creates an internal server to answer the ACME challenge, and haproxy forwards the challenge requests to this server using an unix socket.
+N42 Gateway creates an internal server to answer the ACME challenge, and haproxy forwards the challenge requests to this server using an unix socket.
 >
 > So only enable `use-chroot` if not using these features.